Sombrero: Gradual evolution (1860 to early 20th century)

 By 1879, the crown becomes more prominent as it's no longer low, but it's still round.

 By 1889, the crown was even more prominent, but it still lacks the conical, pointed shape.

 Towards 1890, the crown becomes conical and pointed in shape.

 By 1900, the tall, conical and very pointed crown has become common and standard.

 The final stage, which would be the base for the current models (ca. 1912).

 Several hypotheses have been proposed to explain this evolution of the charro hat, and ultimately the adoption of the tall crown or "piloncillo" style.
 The charro historian, José Ramón Ballesteros, argued that the change in the crown was made to increase air circulation, and the brim was enlarged for greater protection from the sun.
-Don Carlos Rincón Gallardo, an avid horseman, while not giving specific reasons, mentioned that his uncle, Don Pedro Romero de Terreros y Gómez de Parada, was the first to wear the tall-crowned hat, describing him as "not a great charro", but as an "extravagant" individual.
-A study published in the American Journal of American Folklore in 1896 suggested that the tall-conical crowned sombrero was a Spanish modification of the straw hats worn by the Tlaxcaltec, Tarascan, and Otomi peoples.
-The most unusual hypothesis proposed today is that of Humberto Carmona Cobo, director and curator of the Museum of Charrería in Mexico City, who argues, without evidence, that the tall, high crown emerged to signify the social status of hacendados (hacienda or ranch owners), as, according to him, it indicated that they belonged to "high society", the higher the crown they wealthier they were.
+Don Carlos Rincón Gallardo, an avid horseman, claimed that his uncle, Don Pedro Romero de Terreros y Gómez de Parada, was the first to wear the tall-crowned hat, describing him as "not a great charro", but as an "extravagant" individual.
+A study published in the American Journal of American Folklore in 1896 suggested that the tall-conical crowned sombrero was a Spanish-colonial modification of the straw hats worn by the Tlaxcaltec, Tarascan, and Otomi peoples.